juliushaertl/nextcloud-docker-dev/docs/basics/nc-history.md

 ./bootstrap.sh --full-clone
 ```

-The benefit is that the complete repository is present and you can surf the history as you like.
+The benefit is that the complete repository is present and you can browse the history as you like.
 The obvious drawback is that you have to download the complete history which might take a significant amount of time.

 ## Clone with the blobs filtered out